storybook-vue/storybook-nuxt-demo/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-Look at [Storybook Nuxt](https://github.com/storybook-vue/nuxt) repo to learn more.
+Look at the [Storybook Nuxt](https://github.com/storybook-vue/nuxt) repo to learn more.

 ## Setup